stegar123/postgres-ansible/README.md

 Keep in mind:

+ 1. It supported just Ubuntu 22.04
- 1. Passwords are not secured - usually they are pushed into a vault or at least they must be used with Ansible Vault.
+ 2. Passwords are not secured - usually they are pushed into a vault or at least they must be used with Ansible Vault.
- 2. All tests were performed using a remote host that is accessible via the internet.
+ 3. All tests were performed using a remote host that is accessible via the internet.
 Your external IP address will be used to configure the firewall and PostgreSQL.